St Mary's, Cheltenham's Medieval Parish Church, c.1840

 Download Order Form

-We are pleased to announce the publication of a new book on Cheltenham, covering the period 1914-1918, Cheltenham in the Great War, by Neela Mann, in association with Cheltenham Local History Society, and is being published by The History Press.
-Further details about ordering copies will appear here in due course.
+We are pleased to announce the publication of a new book on Cheltenham, covering the period 1914-1918, Cheltenham in the Great War, by Neela Mann, in association with Cheltenham Local History Society.
+The book was published by The History Press in March 2016 and is available at The Wilson; Cheltenham Local Studies Library; Dodwell’s Bath Road; The Suffolk Anthology, Suffolk Parade; Gloucestershire Family History Society at the Frith Centre, Gloucester; The Soldiers of Gloucestershire Museum, The Docks, Gloucester; W.H.
+Smiths, Cheltenham and Waterstones at the Promenade.
+It is also on Amazon.
+Further details can be downloaded here.

 CLHS Display at Cheltenham Local & Family History Centre

-If any member has a collection of photographs or other documents illustrating Cheltenham life in times gone by that they would be willing for the Society to use in a display at the Centre, please contact our chairman, David Scriven
+If any member has a collection of photographs or other documents illustrating Cheltenham life in times gone by that they would be willing for the Society to use in a display at the Centre, please contact Journal Editor, Sally Self.

 The 19th. century prints of Cheltenham used on this website have been reproduced courtesy of Cheltenham Art Gallery & Museum and 3 images © Sue Rowbotham